Yordan0Vladov99/Data-Structures-and-Algorithms/Practice-4-DSA/InsertNode/InsertNode.md

 The first line contains an integer
 , the number of elements in the linked list.
 Each of the next lines contains an integer SinglyLinkedListNode[i].data.
-The next line contains an integer , the data of the node that is to be inserted.
+The next line contains an integer data, the data of the node that is to be inserted.
-The last line contains an integer
+The last line contains an integer position.

-.

 Constraints
+ - 1 ≤ n ≤ 1000

-, where is the
-element of the linked list.
+ - 1 ≤ SinglyLinkedListNode[i].data ≤ 1000, where SinglyLinkedListNode[i] is the i-th element of the linked list

-    .
+ - 0 ≤ position ≤ n

 Sample Input

 3

 16

 13

 7

 1

 2

 Sample Output